DLSU-CCAPDEV/2223T3-S18-G06/MCO2/README.md

 git clone https://github.com/DLSU-CCAPDEV/2223T3-S18-G06.git

+2. Run 'npm init' and 'npm install' in the terminal to install dependencies.

 2. Go to the MCO2 folder and cmd to that path
 3. To initially populate the database, run the command 'node populate_db.js'
 4. Click CTRL C to terminate the currently running js file